vue-macros/vue-macros/docs/macros/chain-call.md

 |  TypeScript  | :white_check_mark: |
 | Volar Plugin |        :x:         |

-::: warning
+::: tip

 - `chainCall` does not support `definePropsRefs`
-- To fully support TypeScript, you need to import this macro from `vue-macros`.
+- To fully support TypeScript, you need to import this macro from `unplugin-vue-macros/macros`.

 :::